feniljain/knowledge-base/linux/README.md

 - A simple way to improve bash script debugging: https://johannes.truschnigg.info/writing/2021-12_colodebug/
 - Setting system wide c++ to llvm: https://stackoverflow.com/a/12843988
 - The Mirage Of Memory: https://dev.to/yugabyte/the-mirage-of-memory-3366
+- Interview Questions: Why can’t you create a file?: https://medium.com/geekculture/interview-questions-why-cant-you-create-a-file-e08f3486a92a

 ## Blog series: